Darling Point

 The level of residential development activity in Darling Point is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Darling Point averaged around 6 new dwelling approvals annually over the past 5 financial years ending June 2021, totalling an estimated 34 homes.
-As of July 2021 in FY-26, 3 approvals have been recorded.
-The population has fallen during this period, yet housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
-New properties are constructed at an average value of $2,232,000, reflecting a developer focus on the premium segment.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Darling Point averaged around 6 new dwelling approvals annually over the past five financial years ending FY25.
+This totals an estimated 34 homes.
+As of FY26, 3 approvals have been recorded.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.

 Frequently Asked Questions - Development